ACT Exam & Residual ACT

 The cost of the test is $40 and may be paid in the Cashiers Office on the Martin Campus prior to testing.
 The fee is non-refundable and reserves a place for the originally scheduled test date only.

-If you require special accommodations for testing, please submit request for accommodations prior to your scheduled testing date.
+If you require special accommodations for testing, please contact the Office of Disability Services at ODS request for special accommodations, prior to your testing date.

-- Scores from Residual Testing are valid only at Shelton State Community College and cannot be transferred by transcript or other means to any other institution or agency.
+- Scores from Residual Testing are valid only at Shelton State Community College and cannot be transferred by transcript or other means to any other institution or agency unless the student is applying to the RN and/or PN program at Wallace-Hanceville or Bevill State Community College.

 Residual Testing may be conducted on any dates EXCEPT the six regularly scheduled National ACT Test Dates.
 You must wait at least 60 calendar days between residual testing sessions or your scores will be invalid.
 ACT restricts the number of times a student may take the ACT to twelve times total.
 Residual Testing does count toward that maximum.
 Scores from testings exceeding the maximum will be canceled without refund.